Q. How should I choose a major?

 Yes.
 Prospective health professions should be mindful of university policies.

-Q. Beyond health professions, what graduate education preparation is available at Mason?
+Q. What graduate education programs are available at Mason?